Andessonreis/library-py/README.md

 ## Installation

-To install the Library Python + Django Project, ensure that you have Python 3.9 or a later version installed on your system.
+To install the project, ensure that you have Python 3.9 or a later version installed on your system.
 Then, follow the steps below:

 1. Clone the repository: